adrienchaton/BERGAN/README.md

 without GP the GANs are very prone to mode collapse/overfitting, also avoid BN discriminator with GP

-minimal requirements, can be installed with pip in a python3 virtualenv
+minimal requirements, can be installed with pip in a python3 virtualenv (pip install -r requirements.txt)

+these requirements do not cover the data preparation pipelines edscribed at the bottom of the readme

 ## TODO